EU defends PR 'disaster' of China summit

 Meanwhile, von der Leyen is no stranger to protocol snafus, not least following 'Sofagate' in 2021 — when the Turks gave her less important seating than her male counterpart, EU Council president Charles Michel, at a meeting in Ankara.

-But in this case "the Chinese were, as you would expect, perfect hosts", her spokesman said, even though there was no VIP to greet her at the airport (unlike Macron), no joint press conference with Xi (unlike Macron), and no parades or state banquet in her honour (unlike Macron).
+But in this case, "the Chinese were, as you would expect, perfect hosts", her spokesman said, even though there was no VIP to greet her at the airport (unlike Macron), no joint press conference with Xi (unlike Macron), and no parades or state banquet in her honour (unlike Macron).

 This was because Macron was on a "state visit" while she was on a separate "high-level" trip instead, her spokesman argued.

-Apart from the joint Xi-Macron dinner, she also met Xi and Chinese premier Li Keqiang by herself in a sign that she was being taken seriously, the commission spokesman added.
+Apart from the joint Xi-Macron talks, she also met Xi and Chinese premier Li Keqiang by herself in a sign that she was being taken seriously, the commission spokesman added.

 "Were we expecting differences in protocol?
 Absolutely," the spokesman said.